 In maintaining the entrant’s eligibility for an extension of stay, he is not required to top up the value of his investment under the Scheme if it falls below the requisite minimum investment level.
 However, the entrant is not allowed to withdraw any capital gains from his investment if its market value rises above the requisite minimum investment level.
 The entrant is free to switch investments from one permissible asset class to another (such as from real estate to specified financial assets or vice versa), provided that he reinvests the entire proceeds from the sale.
 The entrant should keep a record of every change to his investment portfolio for the purpose of applying for an extension of stay in Hong Kong.

 The entrant must submit a completed and signed form ID(E) 967 and the declaration form SF/IM/1611.
 The dependant of an entrant should submit a completed and signed form ID 91 as well as form ID 481A duly completed and signed by the sponsor.
-For the spouse of the sponsor, he/she should complete and sign form ID 481B as well.
+For the spouse or the other party to a same-sex civil partnership, same-sex civil union, “same-sex marriage”, opposite-sex civil partnership or opposite-sex civil union entered into by him/her in accordance with the local law in force of the place of celebration and with such status being legally and officially recognised by the local authorities of the place of celebration Note 2 of the sponsor, he/she should complete and sign form ID 481B as well.
 All of these forms can be obtained free of charge from Immigration Department Headquarters and Branch Offices.
 The forms can also be downloaded here.

 Depending on the current immigration status, the applicant is required to present the following forms and documents upon submission of the application: